systopia/de.systopia.contracts/docs/contract-modifications.md

 Note that one cannot create a failed modification via the UI as it will be caught by the form validation.

-One can schedule multiple modifications, one of which may fail (such as two pauses).
-The best way to deal with this is up for discussion (should be allow scheduling more than 1 pause, for example?)
+One can schedule multiple modifications. one of which may fail.

+In the event that a scheduled contract update fails (i.e. it does not pass validation) we set the activity status to 'Failed' and alert the user (how?)

 ## Implementation notes

 There are two pathways for updating contracts.
-1) modifiying contracts based on information in scheduled contract activities and 2) 'listening' for updates on the contract entity recording activities after the update has been carried out that record what the update was.
+1) modifying contracts based on information in scheduled contract activities and 2) 'listening' for updates on the contract entity recording activities after the update has been carried out that record what the update was.

 We need to allow pathway 1) to ignore and not listen any contract updates that originate via pathway 2).
 If we don't then pathway 1) will create duplicate contract modification activities when pathway 2) updates the contract.

 We do this by passing a setting create_modification_activity to false in the contract API.

+## Processing scheduled contract updates

+We implement a membership API method, runScheduledModifications, which takes an optional limit parameter and allows processing of scheduld contract updates.